ogpourya/git-bard/README.md

 # Rewrite ONLY the last commit (equivalent to git commit --amend)
 git-bard head

-# Rewrite the last commit using range syntax
-git-bard HEAD~1..

 # Rewrite the last 5 commits
 git-bard HEAD~5..HEAD